Graduating Class of 2015

 A Licensed Vocational Nurse gives total bedside nursing care, assisting the patient who is being cared for in the hospital, home, skilled nursing facility, doctor's office, or other out-patient facilities.
 When assigned, the LVN may also give medications and treatments.

-The nursing faculty of the program are all registered nurses with California teaching credentials which have been approved by the State Board of Vocational Nurse and Psychiatric Technicians.
+The Nursing faculty are all registered Nurses or Licensed Vocational Nurses and have been approved by the State Board of Vocational Nurse and Psychiatric Technicians.